 - Impact Rating: These shingles have a Class 4 impact rating, so they stand up well to high winds, heavy rain, and hail damage.
 They’re also fabricated to resist fires, moisture and pests.

 - Lower Environmental Impacts: As mentioned, some composite roof shingles are made entirely from recycled materials.
 Additionally, the shingles themselves are often recyclable.

 - Lightweight: Composite shingles weigh about as much as asphalt shingles do.
 They’re easy to handle and don’t require any extra roof bracing.

 - Cost-Effectiveness: At face value, these shingles are more expensive than asphalt ($450 per square compared to $150 per square, though costs vary by location).
-However, when you consider their long lifetime and low required maintenance, they’re often the most cost-effective long-term option.
+However, considering their long lifetime and low required maintenance, they’re often the most cost-effective long-term option.

-If you’re considering composite shingles for your next roofing project, do your homework.
+No matter what, do your homework if you’re considering composite shingles for your next roofing project.
 Check online reviews and word-of-mouth, and choose a quality company for the job.